catseye/Xoomonk/README.markdown

     = [c=7,d=7]
     = [c=4,d=7]

-Variables cannot generally be accessed from an unsaturated store.
+Unassigned variables cannot be accessed from an unsaturated store.

     | a := {
     |   d := c
     | }
     | x := a.c
     ?
-Attempt to access an unassigned variable
+Attempt to access unassigned variable c

+Assigned variables can, but they have the value 0 until the store is saturated.

     | a := {
     |   d := c
     | }
-    | x := a.d
+    | print a.d
-    ?
-Attempt to access an unresolved variable
+    = 0

 This is true, even if the variable is assigned a constant expression inside the block.